urbanairship/ruby-library/docs/automations.rst

 Delete Automation
 -----------------

-This is for deleting a pipeline with a given id.
+This is for deleting a pipeline with a given ID.

 .. code-block:: ruby